Brooklyn Bridge Park

 HR&A served as a strategic advisor to Brooklyn Bridge Park Development Corporation by guiding the development of the award-winning master plan.

 The transition of 85 acres of vacant, post-industrial piers into active open space and development marks a reconnection of Brooklyn’s vibrant neighborhoods with its waterfront.
-The park commenced construction in 2009 and over 15 acres are now open to the public.
+The park commenced construction in 2009 and is now nearly complete, with over 85 acres are now open to the public.
 Planned development to support the park includes residential, retail, hotel development and parking.
 HR&A’s effort helped break a 20-year log jam by identifying a funding strategy for this award winning public space.
 Michael Van Valkenbergh’s extraordinary design provides residents and visitors with one of the great parks of New York City.

 HR&A led predevelopment planning for Brooklyn Bridge Park.